ansible-collections/ibm_zos_core/docs/source/modules/zos_operator.rst

   For example, to display job by job name the command would be ``cmd:"\\$dj''HELLO''"``

-  By default, the command will be converted to uppercase before execution, to control this behavior, see the \ :emphasis:`case\_sensitive`\  option below.
+  By default, the command will be converted to uppercase before execution, to control this behavior, see the *case_sensitive* option below.

   | **required**: True
   | **type**: str